 “I decided it was time to find a permanent home for the collection,” Swinden says.
 “It seemed important that it reside on the Irvine Ranch, and where better than UC Irvine?”

 UCI will combine these 1,200 works of 19th century California art with 3,500 works of 20th century California art from late Newport Beach developer Gerald Buck to create something never before seen.
-“This will be the greatest museum for California art anywhere in the world,” says Executive Director Steven Barker, dean of UCI’s Claire Trevor School of the Arts.
+“This will be the greatest museum for California art anywhere in the world,” says Executive Director Stephen Barker, dean of UCI’s Claire Trevor School of the Arts.